 - 1.2.3.
 As in most other areas of the Country, there is a shortage of authorised Gypsy and Traveller sites in Solihull to meet identified need.
 This leads to unauthorised developments and encampments and results in uncertainty for both the settled population and the Gypsy and Traveller community.
-It is also well recognised that - population and the Gypsy and Traveller community.
 It is also well recognised that Gypsies and Travellers are amongst the most socially excluded groups in society and research has consistently confirmed the link between the lack of good quality sites and poor health and education outcomes.
 Both the Government and the Council recognise that these inequalities must be addressed, whilst ensuring the planning system is not abused.
 The provision of sites can therefore be the key to tackling a host of issues. - 1.2.4.
 The failure to allocate sufficient land to meet the need for new pitches has a number of impacts including: - Continuing the current problem of unauthorised development and encampments, as well as tensions with the settled community; - Reinforcing the cycle of nomadism for those Gypsies and Travellers who may prefer a more settled existence, but cannot find a permanent site;